The Thing (1982 film): Creature effects

-The Thing's special effects were largely designed by Bottin, who had previously worked with Carpenter on The Fog (1980).
+The Thing's special effects were largely designed by Bottin, who had worked with Carpenter on The Fog (1980).
 When Bottin joined the project in mid-1981, pre-production was in progress, but no design had been settled on for the alien.
 Artist Dale Kuipers had created some preliminary paintings of the creature's look, but he left the project after being hospitalized following a traffic accident before he could develop them further with Bottin.
 Carpenter conceived the Thing as a single creature, but Bottin suggested that it should be constantly changing and able to look like anything.
 Carpenter initially considered Bottin's description of his ideas as "too weird", and had him work with Ploog to sketch them instead.
 As part of the Thing's design, it was agreed anyone assimilated by it would be a perfect imitation and would not know they were the Thing.
 The actors spent hours during rehearsals discussing whether they would know they were the Thing when taken over.
 Clennon said that it did not matter, because everyone acted, looked and smelled exactly the same before (or after) being taken over.
 At its peak, Bottin had a 35-person crew of artists and technicians, and he found it difficult to work with so many people.
 To help manage the team, he hired Erik Jensen, a special effects line producer who he had worked with on The Howling (1981), to be in charge of the special make-up effects unit.
 Bottin's crew also included mechanical aspect supervisor Dave Kelsey, make-up aspect coordinator Ken Diaz, moldmaker Gunnar Ferdinansen, and Bottin's longtime friend Margaret Beserra, who managed painting and hair work.